KnockaertSven/foxgame/README.md

 ## TL;DR:

 Made a game in which you are a fox that wants to get to a chicken.
 Beware the farmer.
 Tap to move.
+Run on Android.
+It could be that the app is completely out of scale.
+Fix: rebuild the app again.

 ## About me